amplify-education/serverless-vpc-discovery/README.md

 npm install
 ```

-To run integration tests, set an environment variable TEST_DOMAIN to the domain you will be testing for (i.e. example.com if creating a domain for api.example.com).
+To run integration tests, set an environment variable TEST_VPC_NAME to the VPC you will be testing for.
 Then,
 ```
 export AWS_PROFILE=your_profile
 export TEST_VPC_NAME=vpc_name